Relintai/pandemonium_engine_docs/usage/inputs/controllers_gamepads_joysticks.md

 Linux
 ~~~~~

-Prior to Godot 3.3, official Godot binaries were compiled with udev support
+Prior to Pandemonium 3.3, official Pandemonium binaries were compiled with udev support
 but self-compiled binaries were compiled *without* udev support unless
 `udev=yes` was passed on the SCons command line.
 This made controller
 hotplugging support unavailable in self-compiled binaries.